VergeGroup/swift-verge/README.md

 ## Create scoped dispatcher

 `Dispatcher` supports to commit specified scope of the state.
-It helps to mutate the large state tree
+It helps to mutate with focused on a part of the large state tree.

 Assuming the state is like this